flowx-ai/docs-flowx/docs/building-blocks/process/active-process/failed-process-start.md

 ### Exceptions type

-Based on the exception type, there are multiple causes that could make a proc   ess fail.
+Based on the exception type, there are multiple causes that could make a process fail.
 Here are some examples:

 | Type                     | Cause                                                                                                                                                                                                                     |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |